 Nordfriesland or North Frisia.
 The western coast and islands of the region of Schleswig.
 Stretching from the Danish town Tønder in the north to the River Eider in the south, it is a broad strip of land by the sea, together with fifteen islands and Hallig-islands in front of it.
 It is here where a specific celebration of bonfires takes place on 21 February every year.
 There is a lot of speculation about the (pagan) origin of why the people of Nordfriesland started to make these big fires.
-The celebration is called Biikebrånen or Biikin, both in North-Frisian language, or Biikebrennen in Low-Saxon language.
-We shall use the word Biikin of the Fering speech spoken on the island of Föhr.
+The celebration is called Biikebrånen or Biikin, both in the North-Frisian language, or Biikebrennen in the Low-Saxon language.
+We shall use the word Biikin of the Fering speech spoken on the Wadden Sea island of Föhr.

 All the different names of the celebration touch immediately upon one of the difficulties when you start to write something about the region of Nordfriesland, namely its language and the many dialects which differ enormously.
 Sometimes even several sub-dialects on one island.
 It starts already with the name Nordfriesland.
 Depending on which North-Frisian sub-dialect you take, the region is called Nordfraschlönj, Noordfreeskluin, Nuurdfriislön, Nuurdfresklun, Nuardfresklun, nordfriislun or Nöördfreesklöön.
 This splintering over that many and very differing sub-dialects of the only few thousand active North-Frisian speakers left to date, presents a huge challenge for the survival of the language.
 Yes, the outlook of the North-Frisian language is grim.
-The language is already extinct in the south of Landkreis Nordfriesland, between the town of Husum and the River Eider.
+The language is already extinct in the south of Landkreis ‘district’ Nordfriesland, between the town of Husum and the River Eider.
 If interested in this topic, check out our page Language.

-(Pagan) Rituals - None other than Julius Caesar wrote in the first century about the Germanic ritual to make huge images called Simulacra.
+(pagan) Rituals – None other than Julius Caesar wrote in the first century about the Germanic ritual to make huge images called Simulacra.
 These big dolls or, indeed, giant Petermännchen, made of willow were stuffed with living humans.
 After that, the giant doll was lit and the humans inside burned alive.

 In the village of Grou in the province of Friesland, and before also in the village of Gees in the province of Drenthe, the tradition of Sint Piter exists.
-The name day of Sint Piter is on the February 22.
+The name day of Sint Piter is on February 22.
 Today, Sint Piter arrives at Grou a few days earlier, but originally he arrived on the 21st, together with his helper Hantsje Pik.
 He used to wear a long coat on which candy was attached.
 In the evening, Sint Piter would go from door to door and ask if there were any naughty children to put into the sack to take with him.
 If not, children could take some candy from his coat.
-These days, Sint Piter’s appearance is similar to that of Sinterklaas (Saint Nicholas), which is a tradition in the Netherlands celebrated on the evening of 5th December.
+These days, Sint Piter’s appearance is very similar to that of Sinterklaas (Saint Nicholas), which is a tradition in the Netherlands celebrated on the evening of 5th December.
+The progenitor of Santa Claus.

 Still, the origin of the North-Frisian fire celebration is unclear.
 We found three frequently given explanations.